 This post may contain affiliate links, please see the privacy policy for details.

-Why You’ll Love Hawaiian Macaroni Salad
+Why You’ll Love It

 Simple to prepare: Making a great Hawaiian mac salad is simply a question of cooking the pasta (or maybe you have leftover cooked pasta in which case it’s even simpler!) and mixing in the remaining ingredients.

-Versatile: Although this dish pairs wonderfully with Hawaiian style chicken or pork, it’s versatile enough to serve alongside a steak or another favourite protein.
+Versatile: Although this dish pairs wonderfully with Hawaiian style chicken or pork, it’s versatile enough to serve alongside a steak or another favorite protein.
 You can also use it as a base for a meal, adding chicken, shrimp or another protein, and maybe some more veggies too.

 Always in demand: If you’ve never made Hawaiian macaroni salad before, you might not realize just how popular it is.
 Make this for guests and it will disappear really fast.
 Don’t be surprised if you are asked for the recipe!

-Ingredients for the Best Hawaiian Macaroni Salad Recipe
+Hawaiian Macaroni Salad Ingredients

-How to Make Hawaiian Style Macaroni Salad
+How to Make Classic Hawaiian Macaroni Salad

 For more detailed instructions with weights and measurements, jump to the printable recipe card.